vfpereira/Login-Crud-JSONWebtoken/README.md

 # Login-Crud-JSONWebtoken
-Tela de Login em React utilizando Node e JsonWebtock  para autenticação e autorizacao
+React Login Page using Node and JsonWebToken for authorization and authenticantion